AbstractEyes/comfy-clip-shunts/README.md

 This repository provides a collection of **ComfyUI** custom nodes implementing experimental "dual stream" shunt adapters.
 The adapters bridge `T5` language model embeddings to CLIP conditioning vectors, allowing more advanced prompt guidance during image generation.

+This is heavily set up and programmed by AI passively, so keep in mind that this may be prone to error and halucination.

 ## Features

 - Loading T5 models and shunt adapter weights on demand